akauppi/firebase-jest-testing/package/Writing tests.md

 This should cover most of the use cases.

->If you have *different implementations* in different regions, and wish to test them separately, be in touch with the author.
-You can still use `setRegion` by calling it multiple times, but must take care of the execution order of such tests; `setRegion` influences *all* `httpsCallable` tests following it as a global setting.
-As a fallback, you can of course always use the normal JS SDK client instead of `firebaseClientLike` API (just remember to configure it for emulation).
+>If you have *different implementations* in different regions, and wish to test them separately, you can still use `setRegion` by calling it multiple times, but must take care of the execution order of such tests; `setRegion` influences *all* `httpsCallable` tests following it as a global setting.

 ### `httpsCallable`